 - 5 Companion plants

 - 7 Conclusion

 - 9 Sources

 Broccoli, Brassica oleracea italica, is a vegetable from the family Brassicaceae, including cauliflower, cabbage, kale, collards, and broccoli rabe.
 It is grown for its edible green flower heads, also known as buds or florets.
 Broccoli is a cruciferous vegetable that produces a thick underground stem called a rhizome.
 The leaves are rounded and alternate with coarse teeth.

-The plant is covered in a dense mat of hairs and, after bolting, produces yellow flowers, which are followed by green seed pods.
+The plant is covered in a dense mat of florets and, after bolting, produces yellow flowers, which are followed by green seed pods.
 The seed pods are flat and elongated and contain between 3 and 10 seeds.
-Broccoli is biennial that can be grown as an annual depending on the variety.
+Broccoli is biennial plant that is mostly grown as an annual.

 Broccoli is native to the Mediterranean area and cultivated for food since ancient Rome.
 The Romans called it Broccolo Calabrese.
 Still, the earliest record comes from Etruscans, who spread it to the whole Mediterranean.

 It is believed that Italian farmers initially bred broccoli to be known as we have it today.
 Because broccoli was naturally a wild cabbage, farmers crossbreed the plant with several varieties of cabbage through generations, and today, it is considered a genetically modified culture.

 Why Should You Grow Broccoli in Your Garden?